-For the first time in 2018/19, PhD loans worth up to £25,000 will be available to help Doctoral students cover their tuition fees and living expenses, the government confirmed in its 2017 Spring Budget
+For the first time in 2018/19, PhD loans worth up to £25,000 will be available to help Doctoral students cover their fees and living expenses

 - be aged 59 or under on the first day of the first academic year of your course

 - not already hold a PhD or equivalent qualification

 - not be receiving a Research Council studentship (including fees-only), NHS funding or other government finance towards your PhD.

-Most students pursuing PhD study within a Doctoral Training Partnership (DTP), Doctoral Training Centre (DTC) or Centre for Doctoral Training (CDT) will therefore be ineligible, since they're often funded by a full Research Council studentship.
+If you are studying a PhD within a Doctoral Training Partnership (DTP), Doctoral Training Centre (DTC) or Centre for Doctoral Training (CDT), your eligibility depends on whether your research is funded by a Research Council studentship.
 If it is, you won't be able to get a loan.

-The eligibility of European Union (EU) students will be announced by the government ahead of the 2018/19 academic year.
+A full list of eligible courses will be published by the government ahead of the 2018/19 academic year.

 How will I receive my PhD loan?

-The PhD loan will be paid directly to you by the Student Loans Company (SLC).
+Your PhD loan will be paid in instalments directly into your bank account by the Student Loans Company (SLC).

 If you're employed, your repayments will be taken out of your salary automatically on a monthly basis.
 If you're self-employed, HM Revenue and Customs (HMRC) will calculate how much you must repay on completion of your annual self-assessment tax return.